6Seeks/YarrpGen/README.md

-# YarrpGen: A Tool for Enabling Yarp Support for "Entire Mode" in IPv6
+# YarrpGen: A Tool for Enabling Yarrp Support for "Entire Mode" in IPv6

 ## What is YarrpGen?